-For the academic year 2018-2020, international scholarships are open to pursuing Masters in Renewable Energy in the Marine Environment (REM).
-Erasmus Mundus scholarships are open to higher education Third Country and European students and academics from all over the world.
+For the academic year 2018-2020, international opportunities are open to pursuing Masters in Renewable Energy in the Marine Environment (REM).
+Erasmus Mundus opportunities are open to higher education Third Country and European students and academics from all over the world.

 The programme is aimed to respond to challenges of the recent European Marine Strategy Framework Directives.
 A pivotal goal of the Programme is to promote international and European cultural exchange and interactions among students.

 The Master in Renewable Energy in the Marine Environment (REM) is an Erasmus Mundus Joint Master Degree (EMJMD) offered by four universities: the University of the Basque Country, University of Strathclyde, Norwegian University of Science and Technology and École Centrale de Nantes.

 If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.

 - Course Level: The studentships are available for pursuing master programme.

 - Study Subject: The studentships are awarded in the field of Renewable Energy in the Marine Environment (REM).

 |Contribution to the students’ participation costs in the EMJMD||8.500€||15.500€|

 |Contribution to the students’ travel and installation costs||2.000€||7.000€|

 - Number of Awards: Not Known